Site icon Kitchen Rank

 The final step is connecting your newly installed dishwasher to its power source.
 If you’re hardwiring the unit, follow the wiring diagram provided by the manufacturer to find the electrical box.
 Connect the circuit wires to the electrical source, securing them with wire nuts.
 Cut the power to this circuit before attempting to work with the electrical wires.
 Cover the electrical box with the included cover plate and screw securely into place.

 If your dishwasher comes with the standard plug-in, the task is simplified.
 Plug it into the appropriate electrical outlet.
-Don’t forget to congratulate yourself on a job well done.
+Don’t forget to congratulate normal dishwasher and yourself on a job well done.

 Conclusion